MediaBrowser/Emby.ApiClient/README.md

             });
 ```

-To add logging support, simply implement the ILogger interface and pass that into the constructor.
+To add logging support, simply implement the ILogger interface and set the Logger property.
 The client also allows configuration of http compression and caching policies.

+After authentication you'll need to set the CurrentUserId property, and you'll need to update that value anytime the user changes (or logs out).